jamesjoshuahill/secret/README.md

 ## Run

-_The server requires TLS configuration_
+_The server requires TLS configuration._

 For example, use the self-signed certificate and private key used by the test suite: